Rancho Trabuco

 Rancho Trabuco was a 22184 acre Mexican land grant in present-day Orange County, California.
-The five square league grant consisted of two square leagues given in 1841 by Governor Juan B. Alvarado to Santiago Argüello plus three square leagues given in 1846 by Governor Pío Pico to John (Don Juan) Forster.
+The five square league grants consisted of two square leagues in 1841 by Governor Juan B. Alvarado to Santiago Argüello, and three square leagues in 1846 by Governor Pío Pico to John (Don Juan) Forster.
 The name "trabuco" means "blunderbuss" in Spanish.
-The grant extended along Trabuco Creek and Trabuco Canyon, and encompassed present-day Coto de Caza.
-The grant was bordered by Rancho Cañada de los Alisos on the west, and by Rancho Mission Viejo on the east.
+The grant extended along Trabuco Creek and Trabuco Canyon, encompassing present-day Coto de Caza.
+Rancho Cañada de los Alisos bordered the grant on the west and Rancho Mission Viejo on the east.

 History

-Santiago Argüello was a soldier in the Mexican army, and was commandant at the Presidio of San Diego from 1830 to 1835.
-In 1841, Argüello was granted the two square league Rancho Trabuco for his services.
-In 1846 Argüello was granted Rancho Ex-Mission San Diego.
-John Forster, who was the grantee of the adjacent Rancho Mission Viejo in 1845, acquired Argüello's Rancho Trabuco and was granted an additional three square leagues in 1846.
+Santiago Argüello was a soldier in the Mexican army and commandant at the Presidio of San Diego from 1830 to 1835.
+In 1841, Argüello was granted the two-square-league Rancho Trabuco for his services.
+In 1846, Argüello was granted Rancho Ex-Mission San Diego.
+John Forster, the adjacent Rancho Mission Viejo grantee in 1845, acquired Argüello's Rancho Trabuco and was granted an additional three square leagues in 1846..